Functional analytic psychotherapy: Coding client and therapist behaviors

+Functional ideographic assessment template

+Another example of treatment besides coding is functional ideographic assessment template.
+The functional ideographic assessment template, also known as FIAT, was used as a way to generalize the clinical processes of functional analytic psychotherapy.
+The template was made by a combined effort of therapists and can be used to represent the behaviors that are a focus for this treatment.
+Using the FIAT therapists can create a common language to get stable and accurate communication results through functional analytic psychotherapy at the ease of the client; as well as the therapist.

 Research support

 Radical behaviorism and the field of clinical behavior analysis have strong scientific support.
 Additionally, researchers have conducted a number of case studies, component process analyses, a study with non-randomized design on FAP-enhanced cognitive therapy for depression, and a randomized controlled trial on FAP-enhanced acceptance and commitment therapy for smoking cessation.

 Third generation behavior therapy

 FAP belongs to a group of therapies referred to as third-generation behavior therapies (or third-wave behavior therapies) that includes dialectical behavior therapy (DBT), acceptance and commitment therapy (ACT), behavioral activation (BA), and integrative behavioral couples therapy (IBCT).